towersvault/shinpokered/README.md

   - Also makes it so there is a rare chance for any pokemon to be encountered in the safari zone (depends on location)
 - The game corner chief will buy pokemon from the player post-e4
 - There is a new NPC in the west-east underground path that generates random battles after beating the elite 4
-- New item M.GENE: re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
+- New item M.GENE:
+  - Re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
-  - Win 5 matches in a row against the random team NPC to get M.GENE items (leaving the area resets the win streak)
+  - Win 5 matches in a row against the random team NPC to get a M.GENE (leaving the area resets the win streak)
+- New item MIST STONE: fully maxes-out a pokemon's stat exp
+- There are 5 new trainers to find and battle
-- Talking to prof oak after beating the elite 4 let's you challenge him to a battle
+  - Hint 1: Talking to Oak can guide you to the first one
-- Can battle Mr. Fuji after beating the elite 4
-- Can battle the Silph Chief after beating the elite 4
-- Trainer Green (named Seiga) can be battled next to the ss anne dock truck after beating the elite 4
+  - Hint 2: The fifth one can only be fought after beating the first four.
-- Mind battle with future Trainer RED after beating the elite 4 via the new girl outside Bill's villa
-  - Must have beaten Oak, Fuji, Silph Chief, and Green (the order doesn't matter)
-  - After winning, must re-defeat the four extra trainers before you can challenge again
-  - A win will respawn Mewtwo, the legendary birds, and allow Mew to be found again, and reset the mist stone events

-#Tricks and Secrets
-- The surfboard, a nugget, and TM 15 are hidden items added to the vermilion dock
-- A pkmn with Pay Day in the 1st party slot will play its cry when interacting with a lucky slot machine
-- A pkmn with Pay Day in the 1st party slot will play its cry when a slot machine enters payout modes
-  - 1 cry for a normal payout on the next pull
-  - 2 cries to signal the possibility of all 7s/bars on the next pull
-  - 3 cries to signal that super payout mode had been entered
-- Pkmn with levels > level cap give 255 stat exp for each stat
-- Pkmn with levels > level cap have 255 base exp yield
-- If a chansey >= level 100 is first in your roster:
-  - Shiny wild random encounters and fishing rod encounters are much more common (1 in 256)
-  - Repel effects will not block shiny encounters
-- Shiny Mercy
-  - When a player encounters an AI trainer shiny pokemon, the next wild encounter will be shiny
-  - AI trainers can only have shinies in hard mode, so it affords more chances to find wild shinies
-- You can now battle missingno on the infamous cinnabar shoreline
-  - You must have gotten the pokedex diploma first
+- There are two missingno superbosses available after completing the pokedex
-  - Activated the traditional way via the "old man in viridian" method
-  - The battle will trigger randomly while surfing on the shore even if you are not moving
+  - One for each infamous shore
+  - Uses its L-block appearance remade as a proper image and has its own defined base stats data
   - Uses trainer battle routines (different music, uses AI, and uncatchable)
-  - Uses its L-block appearance remade as a proper image and has its own defined base stats data
-  - If defeated, it will set a non-key item in the sixth bag slot to a quantity of 99
-  - Win or lose, you must do the "Old Man" process again to reactivate the encounter
-  - For an even harder battle, try using the eastern shore of the seafoam islands
+- Mew can be found in the wild, and one of the newly-added trainers gives a hint on how to find it
 - New Game Plus has been added (still experimental)
   - Activated under these conditions:
     - Must have an existing non-corrupt game save on-file